Neverlow512/epifania/README.md

 - Try restarting ADB via the UI or: `adb kill-server && adb start-server`

 **Frida Installation Fails:**
+- Select the correct architecture first before choosing a version
 - Verify device has sufficient storage space
 - Check that device has root access (for system-level installation)
-- Ensure correct architecture is selected
+- Ensure selected architecture matches device architecture
 - Try manually pushing the binary via ADB
 - Use the diagnostics tool to identify permission issues